 This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

-Is this the same as the Visible Human data?
+Is this the same as the Visible Human model?

 The limiting factor is the voxel spacing, which is given by a voxel size of 1 mm x 1 mm x 1 mm.
 Structures smaller than that may only be represented as slight changes in color or CT intensity.